psime/Global-Peace-Index/README.md

 - Interactive data visualization using Streamlit
 - Analysis of peace index trends over time
 - Country and regional comparisons
-- Data e
-- xploration of GPI scores and domains
+- Data exploration of GPI scores and domains

 ## Data Sources